Kong/insomnia/packages/insomnia-smoke-test/README.md

 ## How to write

-When writing tests, I suggest to use the scripts in this project directly (instead of from the root, as per the section above).
+When writing tests, it is recommended to use the scripts in this project directly (instead of from the root, as per the section above).
 After building and/or packaging your application under test, it will be available under `packages/insomnia-app/{build|dist}` and you can begin writing your test.

 In order to run tests for development, open two terminal tabs in `packages/insomnia-smoke-test`:
 ```sh